MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/outgoing-email-configuration.md

 > The SMTP authentication feature is only available in SharePoint Server 2019.

 > [!NOTE]
-> The TLS encryption feature is only available in SharePoint Server 2016 or later.
+> The TLS connection encryption feature is only available in SharePoint Server 2016 or later.

 This article describes how to configure outgoing email for a farm or for a specific web application for SharePoint Server.
 This article also describes how to install and configure the SMTP service that you must use to enable outgoing email.